huythong267/Deep_Reinforcement_Learning/README.md

 The codes for those can be found in *codes/agents*.
 All of the codes is in Tensorflow v2.

 # Environments
-The algorithms are then used to solve several OpenAI Gym environments, including:
+We train an RL agent based on those algorithms on several OpenAI Gym environments:
 + Cartpole-v0
 + LunarLander-v2
 + Pendulum-v0